bekasa/astro/src/pages/blog/backup-and-restore.md

 ## Backup and Restore

-Developing a rigorously *tested* software backup and restore policy for your home or business is not a wish list item but an absolutely crucial necessity.
+Developing a rigorously *tested* software backup and restore policy for your home and / or business is not a wish list item but an absolutely crucial necessity.
 Should hardware or software fail a well tested policy can save sleepless nights, unnecessary expenditure, and ensure minimum downtime.

+You may sigh at the very thought of orchastrating backups but if ever the need arises to restore you will be very pleased you engaged.
+Even if the financial circumstances are not great the minimum expenditure should be on an external hard disk which have capacities of 3+ TB for around 100€.

 Potential threats to your computing system come in both hardware and software forms.
 Likely sources of hardware failure are hard disks whether HDD or SSD.
 Software threats from malware, mail attachments, ransomware to name but a few.